cyberuna/AI-Starter-Kit-OnFHIR/Chapter5-AzureDatabricks/ReadMe.md

 Create a SQL Server and SQL Database to load data for all specified resource types.

 This Databricks [notebook](./fhirdatabrickstemplate.ipynb) includes:
-* Connect to the storage account containing the ndjson files from ADF
+* Connect to the storage account containing the ndjson files from Azure Data Factory.

 ```
 storageAccountName = <mystorageaccount>